 •Contestants were required to both learn the techniques,

-they had masters each skill by writing a joke demonstrating their knowledge.
+they had mastered each skill by writing a joke demonstrating their knowledge

-Only the professional media judges give you zero points in said skipped category,
+•Only the professional media judges gave you zero points in said skipped

 So, we did it.

-Has anyone else to date come . . . even close?
+Has anyone else's contest to date come . . . even close?